 - Red wire/Positive supply -> E+

 - Black/Positive Output -> A+

-Now, the HX711 is connected to the Arduino MCU as follow:
+After connecting the amplifier, the HX711 connects to the Arduino MCU as follows:

 - VCC -> 5V supply on Ardunio